 The council on the physical environment shall consist of sixteen members.

-(a) Five tenure-track faculty members selected by the faculty council.
+- Five faculty members selected by the faculty council.

-(b) Two tenure-track faculty members appointed by the president.
+- Two faculty members appointed by the president.

-(a) The vice president for business and finance.
+- The senior vice president for administration and planning or designee.